tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

-# Proposal: Allow Module-Local Protocols to Abbreviate Retroactive Conformance with Protocol Composition Syntax
+# Proposal: Allow `@retroactive` to be applied to module-local protocols that imply external conformances

 * Proposal: SE-NNNN
 * Author: Diana Ma